 Audi has long been a master of the interior art - the Q7 represents its best effort yet.
 Everything flows from one panel into the next, and the amount of standard technology is, well, wow.
 Ahead of the driver sits Audi’s Virtual Cockpit display, which displays absolutely every piece of information you could need - from driving info to a sat-nav map.

-Early examples had a large infotainment screen that rises from the top of the dashboard and which is controlled by some buttons and a touchpad down by the gear selector.
+Early examples had a large infotainment screen that rises from the top of the dashboard and is controlled by some buttons and a touchpad down by the gear selector.
 In later cars, this screen became larger and turned into a touchscreen below the vents.

 The climate control system is operated using dials in early cars, and a separate touchscreen in later versions.
 A large centre console by your left thigh houses the gear selector and a few decent-sized cubbies.